arkany/blog/portfolio.md

     description: An agitprop mobile web app where people could select from their favorite brands, only to discover the horrible working conditions of the workers of their favorite clothes.
 The hope is people who used the app would reconsider the value of their clothes if they knew the people making the shirts cannot afford the very shirts they make.
     url: ../portfolio/wearwhere
     hlabel: Learn More

-  - thumb: ordrin.jpg
-    full: ordr/ordr-0.jpg
-    label: Ordr.in - Facebook Mockup
-    description: Ordr.in is a food ordering API from TechStars 2011.
-They needed a white-label Facebook application to give their delivery partners in the US.
-I was brought in to brainstorm, create the vision, UI/UX, and finally the visual design.
-When shown to Facebook, they said it was, &quot;One of the best uses of the platform for commerce we've ever seen.&quot;
-    url: ../portfolio/ordrin
-    hlabel: Learn More

   - thumb: muffins.jpg
     full: muffins.png